shopware/docs/resources/guidelines/documentation-guidelines/04-fonts-and-formats/02-code.md

 * You may also cross-link parameters, classes, and methods.

-## Parameters

-Capitalize the first word, and end the sentence or phrase with a period.

 ## Deprecations

 When something is deprecated, tell the user what to use as a replacement or what to do to make their code work.
 For example,